Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 - **Encrypt** the remainder, then
 - **Sort** the resulting Proof Fragments in T3

 **Challenge on Proof Fragments**.
-The challenge now begins at the leaves, using an ordered-scan filter over the Proof Fragments.
+The challenge now begins at the leaves, using an ordered-scan filter over the Proof Fragments (aka the Proof Fragment Scan Filter).
 Because the Proof Fragments are sorted, neighboring entries decrypt to statistically unrelated x-values.
 An attacker can no longer harvest “similar” neighbors or reuse partial work; any bit-dropping attacks must target the Proof Fragments themselves.

-- Old format: challenge began at the root (last table) which stored a redundant final hash which could be recomputed by collecting all Xs from the proof.
+- Old format: challenge began at the root (last table) which stored a redundant final hash which could be recomputed by collecting all x-values from the proof.
 Attackers could rearrange leaves at will to open many significant exploits, and/or exploit the redundant final hash with recompute.

 - New format: the leaf-first scan locks the ordering.
 If an attacker re-orders data, they must add bits to restore ordering for the scan, which negates compression gains.

 **Bit Drops and Recompute Times**.
 A Proof Fragment represent 8 x-values of a proof (x1,x2,...,x8).
-We first remove all x2/4/6/8 values, and bit drop the remaining Xs by k/2 bits, to give 2k bits comprising only half the bits in x1/3/5/7.
+We first remove all x2/4/6/8 values, and bit drop the remaining x-values by k/2 bits, to give 2k bits comprising only half the bits in x1/3/5/7.

-The Chacha cipher allows fast yet secure cryptographic hashing of 2^k results on a Raspberry Pi 5.
-The even-number Xs rely on those hashes.
-The odd-number Xs use a slower hash (Blake 3) over a certain number of iterations to check for matches.
+The Chacha cipher allows fast and secure cryptographic hashing of 2^k results on a Raspberry Pi 5.
+The even-number x-values rely on those hashes.
+The odd-number x-values use a slower hash (Blake 3) over a certain number of iterations to check for matches.
 Proof solving amortizes results for 1 Proof Fragment over a set of Proof Fragments from the fully chained proof.
 Below, we show that solving for 32 Proof Fragments takes 29.3ms, less than 1ms per Proof Fragment, whereas just 2 Proof Fragments takes over 10ms alone.

 ![Proof Fragment Set Solve Times](./assets/proof-fragments-solve-times.png)

-Compare to using k/4,k/4 bits, which is faster on a single solve but slower overall when applied on all x pairs (256 in total).
+Compare to using k/4,k/4 bits, which is faster on a single solve but slower overall when applied on all x-value pairs (256 pairs in total).

 More about Proof Fragments and how much they bit-drop before encryption is discussed in the [Security](#security) section.